HashandSalt/Kirby-Carver-Tags/README.md

-## Tag Library of the Carver Kirby 3 Plugin
+## Deprecated: Built in tags have been moved inside the plugin

 Plugin available here https://github.com/HashandSalt/carver